Hydrographic Science > Admissions

 Aptitude Tests and Application Materials

-To apply for the Hydrographic Science Master's Program, you must meet the following prerequisites:
+To apply for the Hydrographic Science Master's Program, you must have a baccalaureate degree that includes the following prerequisites:

 Courses in Single Variable Calculus, Multi-variable Calculus and familiarity with Linear Algebra, Probability and Statistics.
 Also recommended is a course in differential equations.